ETA (separatist group): Under democracy

 Gestoras pro Amnistía/Amnistiaren Aldeko Batzordeak ("Pro-Amnesty Managing Assemblies", currently illegal), later Askatasuna ("Freedom") and Senideak ("The Family Members"), provided support for prisoners and families.
-The Basque Government and several Nationalist town halls granted money on humanitarian reasons for relatives to visit prisoners.
+The Basque Government and several Basque nationalist town halls granted money on humanitarian reasons for relatives to visit prisoners.
 The long road trips have caused accidental deaths that are protested against by Nationalist Prisoner's Family supporters.

 During the ETA ceasefire of the late 1990s, the PSOE government brought the prisoners on the islands and in Africa back to the mainland.
 Since the end of the ceasefire, ETA prisoners have not been sent back to overseas prisons.
 Some Basque authorities have established grants for the expenses of visiting families.

 Another Spanish "counter-terrorist" law puts suspected terrorist cases under the central tribunal Audiencia Nacional in Madrid, due to the threats by the group over the Basque courts.
 Under Article 509 suspected terrorists are subject to being held incommunicado for up to thirteen days, during which they have no contact with the outside world other than through the court-appointed lawyer, including informing their family of their arrest, consultation with private lawyers or examination by a physician other than the coroners.
 In comparison, the habeas corpus term for other suspects is three days.

 In 1992, ETA's three top leaders—"military" leader Francisco Mujika Garmendia ("Pakito"), political leader José Luis Alvarez Santacristina ("Txelis") and logistical leader José María Arregi Erostarbe ("Fiti"), often referred to collectively as the "cúpula" of ETA or as the Artapalo collective—were arrested in the northern Basque town of Bidart, which led to changes in ETA's leadership and direction.

 After a two-month truce, ETA adopted even more radical positions.
 The principal consequence of the change appears to have been the creation of the "Y Groups", formed by young militants of ETA parallel groups (generally minors), dedicated to so-called "kale borroka"—street struggle—and whose activities included burning buses, street lamps, benches, ATMs, and garbage containers, and throwing Molotov cocktails.
 The appearance of these groups was attributed by many to the supposed weakness of ETA, which obliged them to resort to minors to maintain or augment their impact on society after arrests of leading militants, including the "cupola".
 ETA also began to menace leaders of other parties besides rival Basque nationalist parties.

 In 1995, the armed group again launched a peace proposal.
-The so-called "Democratic Alternative" replaced the earlier KAS Alternative as a minimum proposal for the establishment of Euskal Herria.
+The so-called "Democratic Alternative" replaced the earlier Koordinadora Abertzale Sozialista (KAS) Alternative as a minimum proposal for the establishment of Euskal Herria.
 The Democratic Alternative offered the cessation of all armed ETA activity if the Spanish government would recognize the Basque people as having sovereignty over Basque territory, the right to self-determination, and that it freed all ETA members in prison.
 The Spanish government ultimately rejected this peace offer as it would go against the Spanish Constitution of 1978.
 Changing the constitution was not considered.